ACL vs MCL Tear: What’s the Difference?

 Is an ACL Tear Worse Than an MCL Tear?

 ACL tears almost always require surgical intervention and have a longer recovery time compared to many MCL tears, but each injury should be evaluated and treated based on its specific characteristics and the patient’s goals.
-Both ACL and MCL tears can cause significant pain and impairment, but the severity of each injury depends on various factors, including the extent of ligament damage, associated injuries, and individual patient factors.
+Both ACL and MCL tears can cause significant pain and impairment, but the severity of each injury depends on factors such as the extent of ligament damage, associated injuries, and individual patient factors.

 Can ACL or MCL Tears Heal on Their Own?

-While some minor MCL tears may heal with conservative treatment, complete healing of ACL tears without surgical intervention is rare due to the limited blood supply to the ligament.
+While some minor MCL tears may heal with conservative treatment, complete healing of ACL tears without surgical intervention is rare due to the ligament's limited blood supply.
 However, early intervention and appropriate rehabilitation can help optimize outcomes and reduce the risk of long-term complications for both ACL and MCL tears.

 How Can I Avoid ACL and MCL Tears?